milosjava/milosjava/README.md

 I'm **Milos Grubjesic**, a **Machine Learning Engineer and Data Scientist** passionate about **AI, GenAI, MLOps, and Machine Learning**.

 I hold an **MSc in Computer Engineering (2005)** and have been pursuing a **PhD in Software Engineering since 2024**.
-My work is centered around building practical ML infrastructure and helping machine learning move from experimentation to reliable production use, with research interests in **optimization, applied AI, and real-world ML systems**.
+My work is centered around building practical ML infrastructure and helping machine learning move from experimentation to reliable production use, with research interests in **optimization, applied AI, metaheuristics and real-world ML systems**.

 ### Current Focus